Keynote sessions

 This session aims to showcase practical solutions that bridge the gap between technological innovation and real-world agricultural applications, emphasizing scalable approaches that support both productivity and environmental sustainability.

-This session will provide a platform for showcasing state-of-the-art techniques in the use of remote sensing, AI and physics-based models to address hydro-climatic extremes.
-Participants will gain insights into how machine learning algorithms, data mining approaches, physical models and satellite data integration can significantly enhance our predictive capabilities for floods, droughts, heatwaves, storms, landslides, and other climate-induced hazards.
-The session will highlight innovative applications and real-world case studies that demonstrate how these technologies can be applied for disaster risk reduction, emergency response, and climate adaptation.
-Through discussions on the latest methodologies and practical applications, the session will facilitate cross-disciplinary collaboration between remote sensing experts, climate scientists, AI researchers, hydrologists, and policy makers.
+This session provides a platform for showcasing state-of-the-art methods and techniques to assess risks associated with hydro-climatic extremes like floods, storms, landslides, and on compound dry hazards such as droughts, heatwaves, and fires.
+When these events are compounded, overlapping each other in time and spatial coverage, or following one another, their compounded nature generates cascading impacts on water resources, ecosystems, infrastructure, and human systems that cannot be captured by single hazard analyses alone.
+We aim to exchange knowledge and insights into how machine learning algorithms, data mining techniques, physical models, and the integration of satellite data can significantly enhance predictive capabilities for analyzing the societal risks associated with hydro-climatic extremes and compound hazard events.
+The session highlights innovative applications and real-world case studies demonstrating how these technologies can be applied for disaster risk reduction, emergency response, and climate adaptation.
+Through discussions on the latest methodologies and practical applications, the session will facilitate cross-disciplinary collaboration between remote sensing experts, ecologists, climate scientists, AI researchers, hydrologists, and decision makers.

 Key Themes: